Severely Autistic 21-year-old Falsley Imprisoned and Facing Deportation Order

 old enough to be charged as an adult, Osime stood trial and was convicted of theft.
 This happened despite

-witnesses for his defense—those who actually took the phone—pleading guilty and testifying that Osime
+witnesses for his defence—those who actually took the phone—pleading guilty and testifying that Osime

 tried to stop the older teenagers from taking the phone."
 NeuroClastic, June 27 2020